DHBern/HistFalk-OralHistoryArchive/doc/Documentation.md

 <div id="your-new-theme-id-links">
 <a href="your-new-link.com" class="link-primary">new link</a><br></div>
 ```
+_FYI the theme "Podcastbeitrag" is only suposed to be used on the `publication.html`site of this project.
+Therefore we do not
+assign a specific colortheme to it._
 ## Issues
  * When accessing http://omeka.unibe.ch/api/items?per_page=999999&item_set_id=3527 you will get an CORS header
  ['Access-Control-Allow-Origin' missing](https://developer.mozilla.org/en-US/docs/Web/HTTP/CORS/Errors/CORSMissingAllowOrigin)